raycast/script-commands/documentation/OUTPUTMODES.md

 **🚨 Hint:** use `cmd k` to access extra functionality such as adding to favorites or reordering the root search preferences.

+Please note that long-running tasks generating a lot of partial data are not supported for `compact`, `silent`, and `inline` modes.
+For example, the `zip` command generates a lot of partial logs when compressing folders with many files.
+Scripts using `zip` won't work on `compact`, `silent`, and `inline`; but they will work in `fullOutput`.
+To make it work in the other modes you need to use the `zip -q` flag.

 # ANSII Supported Colors 🎨

 We support colors for `inline` and `fullOutput` mode scripts for you to customize generated output by changing its background and foreground color.